simzes/simzes.github.io/_posts/2024-12-14-silhouette-generation-for-minimizing-scanning-variation.md

 A cell that is blocked out by the filter reduces the exposure level of its column as the strip scans.
 Because the light spots overlap across the strip, an inclusion of a cell in the filter changes the characteristics of two other groups of columns.

-First, whenever a cell in column *i* is filtered, several others columns are in a balance group for *i*.
-Several columns contribute light to this spot in a scan, and these have a lower filtering budget in the search; in the cumulative exposure, the error of this column is reduced by the cell being filtered.
+First, whenever a cell in column *i* is included in a filter, others columns form a balance group for *i*.
+Several other columns contribute light to this spot in a scan, and these now have a lower error and filtering budget in the search; in the cumulative exposure, the error of this column is reduced by the intensity of the cell being filtered.
 Given a spacing period *p*, these balance columns are defined by the cyclic group *Ci*. (*Ci* means, in this context, the set of all values *i + x * p*, where some *x* produces a point that fits within the width window of one light spot.)

 Second, the columns in a symmetric group with the filtered column *i* are also impacted.
 The same filter design is (ideally there's only one for the light spots that have converged overlap) placed over every light, so a blocked cell will show up in the same place on each one.